-By now we expect everyone to have heard about the 2.4 GHz and 5 GHz frequency spectrums.
-These frequencies are primarily linked to the Wi-Fi connection found in your home and business establishment.
+Everyone has heard about the 2.4 GHz and 5 GHz frequency spectrums.
+These frequencies are primarily associated with the Wi-Fi connections found in your home and business establishments.

 The differences between 2.4GHz and 5GHz Wi-Fi

-When it comes down to the main differences, the information below will aid you a great deal.
-So, keep reading to gain some knowledge.
+When it comes to the main differences, the information below will aid you greatly.
+Continue reading to gain valuable knowledge.

 2.4GHz Wi-Fi Band explained